 So one thing is immediately very clear.
 One thing that we all knew but some people did not want to admit.
 Call of Duty doesn’t need a single player campaign.
 Call of Duty has far surpassed its status as a video game series, it’s now essentially a social hub.
 People can form parties and spend time with friends both in real life and digitally while co-operating or competing.
 This focus on both co-operation and competition is what has allowed Call of Duty to finally take the next step.
 We can all be honest, COD’s campaigns have bombed in recent years.
 They lost the level of intrigue and emotional impact that they built on after the mega success of Modern Warfare over a decade ago.
 By shedding the campaign and the amount of time investment required to successfully build this, the brand has been able to focus on the areas where players spend the most time.

 It’s easy to get into a party and jump from mode to mode.
 Even if there’s only two or up to four of you, if you’re having a streak of bad luck in domination it takes seconds to jump to Blackout.
 Get a few rubbish finishes?
 Jump to Zombies instead.
 Only reaching round 10?
 Go try Heist, it won’t take long.
-There’s not only always an option, there’s always a fully fleshed out and fun option.
-By stripping the single player the developers have been able to make the multiplayer a fine tuned experience that’s accessible to everyone, from the Modern Warfare purists with the slightly higher kill times to the Fortnite loyal with their Battle Royale obsession.
+There’s not only always an option, but there’s also always a fully fleshed out and fun option.
+By stripping the single player the developers have been able to make the multiplayer a fine-tuned experience that’s accessible to everyone, from the Modern Warfare purists with the slightly higher kill times to the Fortnite loyal with their Battle Royale obsession.

 If you’re a single player gamer then Zombies has something for you.